Exceptional Care for You and Your Baby

 Is It the "Baby Blues" or Postpartum Depression?

 "Baby blues" are very common for new mothers, usually starting within a week of giving birth and lasting up to two or three weeks.
-Postpartum depression, on the other hand, can last longer than three weeks and even worsen throughout the year following your child's birth.
+Postpartum depression, however, can last longer and even worsen throughout the year following your child's birth.

 Learn the difference between the two with the symptoms listed below.
 And remember, we’re just a phone call away.
-So, please reach out and let us know if you’re not feeling your best.
+So, please let us know if you’re not feeling your best.
 We’re here to care for you, your baby and your entire family.

 - Anxiety